 January 10th…TELL OF NICKNAMES YOU’VE HAD OVER THE YEARS FROM FAMILY OR FRIENDS.

-Throughout my 31 years as a custodian for the Battle Ground School District, many sweet little kiddos would tag me with the latest cartoon or movie idol that had the name of Elliott somewhere in its story line.
+Throughout my 31 years as a custodian for the Battle Ground School District, many sweet little kiddos at the Grade School where I worked would tag me with the latest cartoon or movie idol that had the name of ‘Elliott’ somewhere in its story line.
 Walt Disney’s “Pete’s Dragon” was one venue of yet another nickname for me.
-I can’t even begin to count the number of students at Glenwood Heights Elementary who would hollar down the school halls with, “Heyyy There Pete’s Dragon!!” or, “There goes Elliott the invisible dragon!!”.
+I can’t even begin to count the number of students at Glenwood Heights Elementary who would holler down the school halls with, “Heyyy There Pete’s Dragon!!” or, “There goes Elliott the invisible dragon!!”.

 Director Steven Spielberg’s “E.T.
 The Extra-Terrestrial” film brought me yet another nickname while custodian at my beloved elementary school called Glenwood Heights.
 The little boy in the movie was known as “Elliott”.
 Many a student, in those days, would approach me in the halls with the classic “bent finger” of the space creature and tell me in a strange voice from outer space, “E. T. phone home!”